 Last but not least is Birmingham, which was listed as the second-fastest growing city in 2018.
 There is set to be a route from Birmingham to London on the HS2 (high-speed railway) in 2026 which will shorten the journey to just under 50 minutes.
 Berkeley Homes recently announced plans to build 3,000 homes a year in Birmingham over the next decade, having forecasted a ‘world class’ future for the city.
 The developer is already making progress on housing in the Snowhill area, which is right beside one of the city centre’s main railway stations.

 Relocating to a new city can be a rollercoaster of emotions.
-It is no doubt an exciting time, but it can also be stressful when it comes to planning the move and trying to get it to run smoothly.
+It is no doubt an exciting time, but it can also be stressful when it comes to getting through your moving abroad checklist.
 You will probably need to sort things like a visa, accommodation, healthcare and finances.
 Check out our guide on moving to the UK, where you will be steered in the right direction.
 Our door-to-door luggage shipping service will remove the hassle of finding a removals company and paying excessive fees for their service.